react-native-google-signin/google-signin/android-guide.md

     implementation(project(":react-native-google-signin")){
         exclude group: "com.google.android.gms" // very important
     }
-    implementation 'com.google.android.gms:play-services-auth:15.0.0' // should be at least 15.0.0 to work with most recent APIS
+    implementation 'com.google.android.gms:play-services-auth:15.0.0' // should be at least 15.0.0 to work with the most recent APIs
 }

 apply plugin: 'com.google.gms.google-services' // <--- this should be the last line
 ```

-- Choose Dependency versions (optional)

-The library has several dependencies, as seens in [build.gradle](https://github.com/react-native-community/react-native-google-signin/blob/master/android/build.gradle).
-If needed, you may control their versions by the `ext` closure, as seen in [build.gradle](https://github.com/react-native-community/react-native-google-signin/blob/master/example/android/build.gradle) of the example app.

 - Register Module (in MainApplication.java)